 As we know, polio can be a crippling and potentially deadly infectious disease caused by the poliovirus, a human enterovirus, that spreads from person to person invading the brain and spinal cord and causing paralysis.
 Because polio has no cure, the polio vaccine is the best way to protect ourselves from the crippling disease.

-Enteroviruses are a genus of several RNA viruses that are associated with numerous human and mammalian diseases.
-As of today, researchers have identified 71 different serotypes of human enteroviruses, although there is some variability in antigens within each of the different serotypes.
+Enteroviruses are a genus of several RNA viruses that are associated with numerous diseases that afflict humans and other mammals.
+As of today, researchers have identified 84 different serotypes of human enteroviruses, although there is some variability in antigens within each of the different serotypes.

 Early in the research on these viruses, they were given separate names, such as polioviruses, Coxsackie A viruses, Coxsackie B viruses, and echoviruses.
 Today, the viruses, as they are identified, are given names in a system of consecutive numbers.
 Enterovirus 68 (known as EV68, EV-D68, or HEV68) is the 68th in the list of these viruses.